Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 10 Desember 2024 03.29.11 UTC
+- WIB: Selasa, 10 Desember 2024 04.25.11 UTC
-- WITA: Selasa, 10 Desember 2024 04.29.11 UTC
+- WITA: Selasa, 10 Desember 2024 05.25.11 UTC
-- WIT: Selasa, 10 Desember 2024 05.29.11 UTC
+- WIT: Selasa, 10 Desember 2024 06.25.11 UTC

 Kutipan Inspiratif:
-"Read it carefully and get meaning!
-Minimum love is friendship.
-But maximum friendship is love strange but true!
-Happy friendship day!"
+"Nature gives to every time and season some beauties of its own; and from morning to night, as from the cradle to the grave, it is but a succession of changes so gentle and easy that we can scarcely mark their progress."

-Kategori: friendship
+Kategori: nature